solana-developers/solana-cookbook/docs/integrations/jupiter.md

 ### Loading the Jupiter instance

-Jupiter instace is being created with the provided configurations.
-There are alot of options present to tinker with to know more about it. go [here](https://docs.jup.ag/jupiter-core/full-guide)
+Jupiter instance is being created with the provided configurations.
+There are many optional parameters that the instance takes to know more about it go [here](https://docs.jup.ag/jupiter-core/full-guide)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>